Blog

 Higher insurance premium is not the only downside to over-reliance on cyber insurance; some experts believe that it lulls businesses into a false sense of security.

-There may be other unintended consequences as well.
+There may be other unintended consequences of having insurance as well.
 This paper from the Royal United Services Institute (RUSI) finds that criminal gangs are now actively targeting companies that hold cyber insurance policies, because they know that they’re far more likely to receive their money from insured companies.
 These reliable payouts give criminals the resources and confidence to launch more ambitious attacks.

 So, what should businesses in Ohio do?